ArturT/vimfiles/README.md

 $ brew update
 $ brew install neovim

+# These steps are needed to run load vim config so that you can run comman like :PluginInstall
 $ mkdir -p ~/.config
 $ ln -s ~/.vim ~/.config/nvim
 $ ln -s ~/.vimrc ~/.config/nvim/init.vim